sous-chefs/jenkins/README.md

 The following slave launch methods are supported:

 * __JNLP/Java Web Start__ - Starts a slave by launching an agent program through JNLP.
-The launch in this case is initiated by the slave, thus slaves need not be IP reachable from the master (e.g. behind the firewall.)
-It is still possible to start a launch without GUI, for example as a Windows service.
+The launch in this case is initiated by the slave, thus slaves need not be IP reachable from the master (e.g. behind the firewall).
+This launch method is supported on *nix and Windows platforms.
 * __SSH__ - Jenkins has a built-in SSH client implementation that it can use to talk to remote `sshd` daemon and start a slave agent.
 This is the most convenient and preferred method for Unix slaves, which normally has `sshd` out-of-the-box.

 The `jenkins_slave` resource is actually the base resource for several resources that map directly back to a launch method: